Go Ad-Free

 “We systematically analyzed all available outcome studies and found no evidence that beta-blocker based therapy, despite lowering blood pressure, reduced the risk of heart attacks or strokes.
 Despite the inefficacy of beta-blockers, the incidence of adverse effects is substantial.
 In the MRC [Medical Research Council] study, for every heart attack or stroke prevented, three patients withdrew from atenolol because of impotence, and another seven withdrew because of fatigue.
 Thus the risk/benefit ratio of beta-blockers is characterized by lack of efficacy and multiple adverse effects.”
 F. H. Messerli et al., American Journal of Hypertension, Oct., 2003

-Dr. Messerli was ignored for a very long time.
-A study was published in the Journal of the American Medical Association (JAMA, Oct.
-3, 2012) showing no meaningful benefit from beta blockers in high-risk heart patients (who had experienced heart attacks or were diagnosed with coronary artery disease).
-Over 44,000 such people were followed for almost four years.
-At the end of the study there was no evidence that beta blockers prevented second heart attacks, strokes or death due to cardiovascular causes.
+Doctors ignored Dr. Messerli for a very long time.
+A study published in the Journal of the American Medical Association (JAMA, Oct.
+3, 2012) demonstrated that beta blockers offered no meaningful benefit for high-risk heart patients (who had experienced heart attacks or were diagnosed with coronary artery disease).
+The researchers followed more than 44,000 such people for almost four years.
+At the end of the study, they had found no evidence that beta blockers prevented second heart attacks, strokes or death due to cardiovascular causes.

 Are Beta Blockers Counterproductive for High BP?

-There is even some data to suggest that one of the most popular beta blockers, atenolol, might actually increase the risk of stroke compared to other kinds of blood pressure medications.
+Some data suggest that one of the most popular beta blockers, atenolol, might actually increase the risk of stroke compared to other kinds of blood pressure medications.

 A Danish epidemiological study compared 14,644 patients taking beta blockers for hypertension with 40,676 people taking different kinds of blood pressure medicine.
 The researchers asked an important question.
 If these patients had to undergo noncardiac surgery for any reason, was there a difference in major adverse cardiovascular events (MACE)?
 Answer: people on beta blockers fared worse.
 Older people (those over 70) seemed especially susceptible to beta blocker-associated complications (Jorgensen et al, JAMA Internal Medicine, Dec.
 2015).